 This program consists of the first two years of course work that will enable students to transfer to a four-year institution for the completion of pre-medicine.
 The program is offered with concentrations in physics, chemistry, and biology.

-FALL CREDITS
+FALL CRI DITS

 BIOL 113 Introduction to Biology 4

 COM 102 Public Speaking 3

 ENG 102 English Composition 3

-HPE 127 Introduction to Health and Wellne ess 1
+HPE 127 Introduction to Health and Wellness 1

-Social/Behavioral Science Require ment 3
+Social/Behavioral Science Requirement t 3

 CREDITS 14